Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 .

-If you are using Terragrunt to configure remote OpenTofu/Terraform configurations and all of your modules have the source
+If you are using Terragrunt to configure remote OpenTofu/Terraform configurations and all of your units have the source

 parameter set to a Git URL, but you want to test with a local checkout of the code, you can use the --terragrunt-source